nextflow-io/training/docs/advanced/operators.md

 numbers.large | view { num -> "Large: $num"}
 ```

-Given a process that takes multiple channels
+A more interesting situation occurs when given a process that takes multiple channels as input:

 ```groovy linenums="1"
 process MultiInput {